Detroit Wheels: The end

-With underfinanced ownership, an ever-changing roster (no fewer than 83 players appeared in least one of Detroit's fourteen contests in 1974), an ongoing recession, a non-existent fan base, and just plain bad luck, the Wheels had no chance to succeed.
+With under-financed ownership, an ever-changing roster (no fewer than 83 players appeared in least one of Detroit's 14 contests in 1974), an ongoing recession, and lack of a significant fan base, the Wheels had little chance to succeed.

 The schedule-maker offered Detroit no favors, either; the Wheels' first six contests were all against playoff teams.
 Ultimately, no fewer than ten of their 14 opponents qualified for the WFL post-season.
 Two of the other four games were against Chicago, who struggled in the second half of the season but were still hot when they met Detroit; and one against New York, who after moving to Charlotte actually qualified for the playoffs, only to be forced out of a wild-card game against Florida due to inadequate ticket sales.

 On September 24, the Wheels stumbled into New York to play the Stars, in a game that had been transferred from Ypsilanti to Randall's Island (and also moved up a day because of Yom Kippur); that same day, the Wheels filed for bankruptcy.
 The Stars won easily, 37-7, then announced they would transfer to Charlotte.
 A week later, Detroit dropped a 14-11 decision to the former Houston franchise, now in Shreveport (coincidentally, one of the cities the Wheels had considered moving to).